alexanderjhoward/Pik1-DE-FT/3_Variant_Calling/README.md

 ```

-FreeBayes was used to do variant calling against the reference genome and obtain *Pik-1* sequence variants.
+FreeBayes was used for variant calling against the reference genome and obtaining *Pik-1* sequence variants.

 ```bash